swetoast/Arch-Linux-ARM-Installer/README.md

    ```bash
    sudo ./installer.sh
    ```
-3. Follow the on-screen prompts to select the drive, file system, kernel, hostname, user, passwords, locale, timezone, and networking.
+3. Follow the on-screen prompts to select the drive, file system, kernel, hostname, user, passwords, locale, timezone, networking, and optionally Wi‑Fi SSID, password, and country code.
 4. The script will handle the rest automatically.

 ## Notes

 - The chosen drive will be completely wiped.
 Make sure you select the correct one.
 - The script uses a text interface with uniform windows for a consistent experience.
-- At the end, you will have a bootable Arch Linux ARM system prepared on your chosen drive, configured for Raspberry Pi 4/5 with your chosen kernel, user account, and networking setup.
+- At the end, you will have a bootable Arch Linux ARM system prepared on your chosen drive, configured for Raspberry Pi 4/5 with your chosen kernel, user account, networking setup, and optional Wi‑Fi.